miguelraz/miguelraz.github.io/blog/juliatorust.md

 ### From Julia to Rust

 I've been more serious about learning Rust recently, after dragging on with passive learning for a while.
-My first real programming language was Julia, and I know other Julians who are interested in Rust.
-I've written this article for those people in mind, because Rust and Julia are good performance sparring partners, but Rust has a very different mindset and tradeoffs that are worth considering.
+My first real programming language was Julia, and I know other Julians interested in Rust.
+I've written this article for those people in mind, because Rust and Julia are good performance sparring partners, but Rust has a different mindset and tradeoffs that are worth considering.

 I hope you enjoy it.